 If you’ve heard of oil pulling, then this won’t be too unfamiliar to you.
 Coconut oil can prevent cavities by killing candida albicans.
 Here is a great article on preventing cavities with coconut oil.

 Coconut Oil Heals Pink Eye (and other infections)

 Pink eye is usually caused by a bacterial or viral infection.
 Coconut oil contains lauric acid.
 The body uses the lauric acid to make the disease-fighting fatty acid derivative monolaurin.
 To treat pink eye with coconut oil, simply drip a few drops into each eye, or wipe a small amount into the eye.

-I have also used coconut oil to treat nasal infections, sore throats, and yeast infections.
+I have also used it to treat nasal infections, sore throats, and yeast infections.